alnitak/shader_presets/README.md

 - write the [StatelessWidget] class (see `src/gl_transitions/` or `src/shadertoy` folder for reference)
 - add a shader reference in `shaders` section of `pubspec.yaml` to your fragment source

-The `dynamic child` represents the texture (the `uniform sampler2D`) used by the shader.
+The `dynamic child` represents the texture (the `uniform sampler2D`) the shader uses.
 It must be the asset image path or a Widget.
 You can add as many children as you wish based on the fragment usage.

 #### Add/Write the fragment shader

-There are some common headers to put at the begin or to the end of the fragment source:
+There are some common headers to put at the beginning or at the end of the fragment source:

 **common_header.frag** this is common to all the sources.
-It defines the common uniforms which `shader_buffers` package uses and the uniforms it adds can be used when writing your own fragment and must be imported in the first line of fragment source:
+It defines the common uniforms the `shader_buffers` package uses and the uniforms it adds can be used when writing your own fragment and must be imported in the first line of the fragment source:
 ```
 uniform vec2 iResolution; // The viewport resolution in pixels
 uniform float iTime;      // The shader playback time (in seconds)